 Well, at least until the following morning that is, when the hangover kicks in.

 You know what can give you the same feeling of relaxation without all the negative drawbacks of beer, wine or a cocktail: a drink of kava, a natural alcohol alternative made from the ground root of the plant Piper Methysticum.

-And switching from your favorite alcoholic tipple to an non alcoholic herbal beverage may not be as strange as it sounds – remember many alcoholic drinks have their origins in plants too.
+And switching from your favorite alcoholic tipple to a relaxing non-alcoholic drink may not be as strange as it sounds – remember many alcoholic drinks have their origins in plants too.
 For example, tequila is made from agave, and gin with juniper berries.
 Kava and alcohol have that in common.
 Switching from alcohol to kava will sound a lot more interesting (and sane) once you learn about all the beneficial effects a Kava root drink can give.

 Drinking kava has been common practice for centuries in the South Pacific, where it is used for both ceremonial and social occasions.
 Some are convinced that regular Kava drinking is mainly responsible for the happy, aloha vibe of the South Pacific islands and the reason why people of these islands are often thought to the happiest and friendliest people in the world.

 - elevates your mood without the brain fog

 - relieves stress, washes away worries and quiets an anxious mind

 - can make you more talkative and feel more social

 - eases muscle tension

 Shop For Kava